AreebaAleem/Company_Bankruptcy_Prediction/README.md

 ## Conclusion

 Both Random Forest and Logistic Regression models show promising results in predicting company bankruptcy.
 Further tuning and optimization of the models could potentially improve performance.

-Feel free to customize this README to include additional details or sections as needed for your project.
-Happy predicting!